WAVE-Lab-Williams/wave-backend/README.md

 - `make serve` - Start FastAPI development server
 - `make dev` - Start database and server together
 - `make dev-stop` - Stop development environment
+- `make shutdown` - Complete shutdown (stops all services, databases, and containers)

+**Note:** Use `make shutdown` when you want to completely stop all development services, including the FastAPI server, all databases, Docker/Podman containers, and (if using Podman) the Podman machine itself.

 ### Database Management
 - `make dev-db` - Start development PostgreSQL database